 I come from a long line of homebodies, inwardly jealous of friends and classmates who went to ‘the beach’ every summer.
 Or Disney World.
 Or anywhere really.
 My dad’s idea of a vacation was a weekend trip to Atlanta to watch the Braves or a fall Saturday to Clemson or Columbia to watch college football.
 Week-long or even multiple week vacations were unheard of in my family.
 My fondest junior high memory was of being left behind at Martin Luther King center in downtown Atlanta.
 Upon returning from the restroom, my entire class was no where to be found.
-Cell phone were in their infancy; no one had one.
+Cell phones were in their infancy; no one I knew had one.
 But I knew the city well enough, or at least how to get to the ballpark.
 I was 13, and on my own in the big city (at least for a while).
 It.
 Was.
 Fucking.
 Awesome.
 Right then and there I knew I’d been bitten by the travel bug.

 There’s a word in Korean that means the inability to get over one’s addiction to travel, a perpetual case of wanderlust.
 Once the travel bug has bitten, it indicates, there is no cure.

 The fixation with traveling that began with memorizing world capitals and drawing country flags on notebooks took on a life of its own.
 At 14, I managed to sneak away from home for two days, take the train to Baltimore, watch a baseball game, and get back home without my absence being noticed.
-And once I’d gotten my driver’s license, the back roads and hiking trails of South Carolina, North Carolina, and Georgia became intimately familiar.
+And once I’d gotten my driver’s license, the back roads and hiking trails of South Carolina, North Carolina, Tennessee, and Georgia became intimately familiar.
 I was determined to go everywhere… working on a bucket list that didn’t yet have a name.

 I got my first real job, other than the odd thing here and there, when I was 18.
 It was working in a home improvement store where I learned to mix paint, use a commercial saw, and do basic electrical things.
 I also had to count nuts and bolts by hand during inventory.
 I was by far the youngest person working there although there were a few guys that worked there on their college break.
 For most of my co-workers, this was there career.
 They were satisfied with their two weeks’ vacation and only being closed three days a year.
-I made nearly $5000 that first year I had to file taxes and thought I’d amassed a fortune.
+I made nearly $5000 that first year; I had to file taxes and thought I’d amassed a fortune.
 I made another $4000 working in a factory spring semester of my freshman year.
 Oh God, how I hated that job.
 I sat there, loading parts on a machine, conjugating French, German, or Spanish verbs in my head, thinking ‘this is why I’m in college…’